argodev/studies/ot_survey/OT_Class_01_Slides.md

 ## Historical Overview of the Old Testament

+- The Histories
-- Eat spaghetti
+- The Writings
-- Drink wine
+- The Prophets

 ## The story of Sin and Holiness